 How much does commercial auto insurance cost on average?keyboard_arrow_down

-The cost of commercial auto insurance varies based on factors like the type of vehicle, how it’s used, and the driving records of the people who will operate it, to name just a few.
+Your commercial auto insurance cost will depend on factors like the type of vehicle, how it’s used, and the driving records of the people who will operate it, to name just a few.
 However, biBERK is able to offer insurance at up to 20% less than other insurance providers.
 For example, commuter/consultant use of smaller vehicles can cost $600 to $1,500 per vehicle per year.
 The cost to insure vehicles for for-hire trucking can be $5,000 to $15,000 per vehicle per year.
 Livery vehicles may cost $2,000 to $6,000 per vehicle per year to insure.

 Is my business vehicle covered by my commercial auto policy when I’m using it for personal activities?keyboard_arrow_down